RazorKitty/xdmeu/README.md

 ### Border
 A border width and color can bet set either in `config.h` or via the command line

+### Password
+* -P can be used to enter password mode, input characters are rendered as a censor character and stdin is ignored
+* -Pc can be used to set the censor character

 ### Xresources
 * Normal foreground